 According to the General Plan Geotechnical Section, expansive soils are those, which include a significant amount of clay and are subject to swelling.
 Expansive soils can change in volume and can exert significant pressure on loads (such as buildings) that are placed on them.
 In the General Plan study area, expansive soils are not generally considered a hazard because of the relatively minor amount of clay present in the soils.
 Where expansive soils may occur is in the Qf3 and Qf4 soils, which generally occur north of the Mission Creek Fault and in the vicinity of Whitewater Hill.
-The property is approximately 1.75 miles southwest of the Mission Creek Fault and 4.5 miles east of Whitewater Hill.
+The property is

+Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Incorporated approximately 1.5 miles southwest of the Mission Creek Fault and 4.5 miles east of Whitewater Hill.
+According to the project specific Geotechnical Investigation, generally, the site surface soil consists of sand.
+(SW/SM/SP).
+Based on the results of laboratory testing (EI=0), the materials underlying the site are considered to be non-expansive and the risk of structural damage caused by volumetric changes in the subgrade soil should be considered "negligible."
 Less than significant impacts are anticipated.

-e) Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water?

-Mission Springs Water District (MSWD) currently provides sewer service to the north in Two Bunch Palms Trail.
-The Project will utilize a system of septic tanks and leech lines to dispose of wastewater until sewer infrastructure is available in Palomar Lane.
+Mitigation Measures: None alternative waste water disposal systems where sewers are not available for the disposal of waste water? Γ Discussion: Mission Springs Water District (MSWD) currently provides sewer service to the north in Two Bunch Palms Drive.
+The Project will utilize a system of septic tanks and leech lines to dispose of wastewater until sewer infrastructure is available in San Gorgonio Lane.
 Project design will undergo City review; the Project will be required to meet the Regional Water Quality Control Board (RWQCB) standards and to comply with MSWD, and Riverside County Environmental Health.
 Design for all disposal systems shall comply with industry regulations.
 Less than significant impacts are anticipated.

-VII.
+Mitigation Measures: None VII.
 GREENHOUSE GAS EMISSIONS -- Would the Project:

-a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment?

-Greenhouse Gas (GHG) is a gaseous compound in the earth's atmosphere that is capable of absorbing infrared radiation, thereby trapping and holding heat in the atmosphere.
+a) Generate greenhouse gas emissions, either directly or indirectly, that may have a significant impact on the environment? $\bowtie$ Discussion: Greenhouse Gas (GHG) is a gaseous compound in the earth's atmosphere that is capable of absorbing infrared radiation, thereby trapping and holding heat in the atmosphere.
 Common greenhouse gases in the earth's atmosphere include: water vapor, carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), ozone, and to a lesser extent chlorofluorocarbons.
 Carbon dioxide is the main GHG thought to contribute to climate change.
+In response to growing concern for long-term adverse impacts associated with global climate change, California's Global Warming Solutions Act of 2006 (AB 32) requires California Air Resource Board (CARB) to reduce statewide emissions of greenhouse gases to 1990 levels by 2020.
+In 2016, Governor Jerry Brown signed Senate Bill 32 (SB32) that requires California to reduce GHG emissions to 40 percent below 1990 levels by 2030.
+Additionally, in 2013, the City of Desert Hot Springs adopted their Climate Action Plan (CAP) that includes policies applicable to new development for the reduction of GHGs.